Pontryagin-Guided Policy Optimization for Merton's Portfolio Problem

 Section~\ref{sec:Merton} reviews the continuous-time Merton formulation, emphasizing the interplay of consumption and investment.
-Section~\ref{sec:PMP} revisits Pontryagin’s Maximum Principle and re-expresses Merton’s SDE via a forward–backward viewpoint, setting the stage for our adjoint-based approach.
-In Section~\ref{sec:deep_BSDE_comparison}, we contrast our method with “Deep BSDE” frameworks that approximate the value function instead of the adjoint.
-Next, Section~\ref{sec:BPTT} explains the discrete-time updates that approximate the continuous-time Pontryagin flow, including a normalization penalty for faster convergence.
-In Section~\ref{sec:convergence_analysis}, we use a stochastic approximation viewpoint (Robbins–Monro theory) to show that our method converges locally.
-Section~\ref{sec:num_test} presents numerical experiments demonstrating convergence to robust local optima aligned with Pontryagin’s conditions.
+Section~\ref{sec:PMP} revisits PMP and re-expresses Merton's SDE via a forward-backward viewpoint, setting the stage for our adjoint-based approach.
+In Section~\ref{sec:deep_BSDE_comparison}, we contrast our method with deep BSDE frameworks that approximate the value function instead of the adjoint.
+Next, Section~\ref{sec:BPTT} explains the discrete-time updates that approximate the continuous-time Pontryagin flow, including an alignment penalty for faster convergence.
+In Section~\ref{sec:convergence_analysis}, we use a stochastic approximation viewpoint (Robbins-Monro theory) to show that our method converges locally.
+Section~\ref{sec:num_test} presents numerical experiments demonstrating convergence to robust local optima aligned with Pontryagin's conditions.
 Finally, Section~\ref{sec:conclusion} offers concluding remarks and discusses possible extensions that further bridge deep learning and stochastic control.